 The Drop app lets you link your debit and credit cards.
 When you shop, you earn points on purchases.
 You can then cash in your points for gift cards to your favorite stores.

-TaskRabbit and Fiverr are marketplaces that connect people who need short jobs done with people who can do them.
+TaskRabbit is an online marketplace that connects people who need short jobs done with people who can do them.

-With Fiverr, for example, you could offer freelance services as a graphic designer or writer.
-And TaskRabbit is for hands-on jobs–think putting together furniture or helping someone move.
+It’s sort of like Fiverr but with a twist.
+TaskRabbit is for hands-on jobs–think putting together furniture or helping someone move.

 Grocery shopping isn’t my favorite chore but if you don’t mind it, then there’s a way to make money doing it.